Wisembly/BalloonGithubIssues/README.md

 * `locale`: `string` -> default app language (en, fr currently)
 * `repositories` : `array` -> list of repositories managed by the tool
 * `labels` : `array` -> auto-assign labels for new issues (yet, must be existing labels)

+## TODO

+* debug labels not assigned when creating a new issue